appsbylesego/Les-Visual-Eye/GALLERY_GUIDE.md

 3. Click on a client to view their full 18-photo cinematic session
 4. View photos in categories (Face Close-ups, Walking Shots, etc.)
 5. Click any photo to view full-screen with zoom in/out
+6. **Start Cinematic Slideshow** to auto-play through all 18 photos with beautiful transitions

 ---